 Creating Key Performance indicators for each website objective

 Identifying the correct KPIs is the critical next step as these are the metrics that link your business objectives with the plethora of web analytics data that are available and enable the business to focus on the critical few metrics that tell the business whether it is achieving its business goals.

 Ideally, there should be between 5 and 7 KPIs.
 Too few and the measurement model is too narrow.
 Any more than 7 and they become too unfocused and become difficult to manage and to influence.

 Setting targets and segments

 Once the KPIs have been agreed then the next step is to begin to benchmark these KPIs through the use of targets.
 These enable the business a line of site to understand whether performance is moving in the right direction and whether corrective actions are needed.

 The final area is segmentation.
 Looking at aggregated data is generally not at all insightful.
 Key changes that the business needs to understand to make changes are often swamped by the sheer amount of data flow, or a trend becomes masked by other factors.
 Segmenting the data and monitoring these segments is essential if the nuggets of gold in the data are to be found and acted upon.

 Review and improve

 Creating the web measurement framework is only the first step.
 It needs to be part of an on-going cycle of business improvement.
-This includes the Web Marketing Framework itself.
+This includes the Web Marketing Framework.
 The KPIs will need to be updated or discarded for other ones that better reflect the business’s market position.
-Furthermore, the primary purpose of the business itself may also change and this will an affect on web objectives and measurement.
+Furthermore, the primary purpose of the business itself may also change and this will affect web objectives and measurement.